 The application period will open February 1, 2021.

 Public input and events

 Our Public input & events listings are updated with current information related to comment periods and events.
-While some events have been postponed, most are changing to online public meetings.
+Those events that have not been postponed will be conducted online.

 Public records requests and disclosure

 We continue to accept public record requests.

 In response to Covid-19 public heath guidance and social distancing measures, the Governor has signed a proclamation that temporarily suspends the 5-day response requirement of the Public Records Act (PRA).
 The proclamation also temporarily suspends the PRA requirement that agency offices must be open for public inspection and copying of public records for a minimum of 30 hours per week.

 Ecology will not provide the ability for the public to conduct PRA business at an agency office, such as in-person inspection of records or in-person submission of PRA requests.
 These suspensions are in effect until the termination of the COVID-19 State of Emergency.
 See Governor’s Proclamation 20-28.1.

 Thank you for your patience and understanding as we work together to defend the health and well-being of all Washingtonians.